nicholasgower/PlanetsLib/README.md

 ### Technology

-Setting `as_endgame_technology` on any technologies will set the `ingredients` inside the `unit` block to contain all science packs from the base lab.
+Setting `as_endgame_technology` on any technology to true will update the `ingredients` inside the `unit` block to contain all science packs from the base lab.
+Will also retain the sorting from the labs.

 ### Other helper functions